allen327lin/stereo_vision/README.md

 # stereo_vision
-A project using "StereoBM" algorithm to analyze and remove the background of photos
+A simple computer vision project using "StereoBM" algorithm to analyze and remove the background of photos

 ## Run
 Put your photos in `photos` folder and then run: